nadavsinai/angular-debaser/README.md

 This test is now a bit more valuable, because now he can assert his stubs were called, at least.
 His function is working properly.

 Still, that's a lot of code.
-Donny *knows* there's a more elgant solution.
+Donny *knows* there's a more elegant solution.
 He's getting smarter by the minute!

 ### Enter angular-debaser